pinskylab/kelpEVOL_fq_gz_processing/README.md

 ```
 enable_lmod
 module load container_env mapdamage2
-crun R < checkClumpify.R --no-save
+crun R < checkClumpify_EG.R --no-save
 ```
-If all files were successful, `checkClumpify.R` will return "Clumpify Successfully worked on all samples".
+If all files were successful, `checkClumpify_EG.R` will return "Clumpify Successfully worked on all samples".

 If some failed, the script will also let you know.
 Try raising "-c 20" to "-c 40" in `runCLUMPIFY_r1r2_array.bash` and run clumplify again